Project

 AFAIK, A Unicode (UTF-16) string can't contain \0.
 If you were reading a UTF-16 string (native) as UTF-8 or something else, that might be a different situation.

-Updated by Per Amundsen 29 days ago
+PA Updated by Per Amundsen 10 months ago Actions #5

 Thanks a lot, I have compiled it for 32 bit and tested it with both mirc/adiirc. mirc does indeed stop at null byte in this example, but I believe there is a pattern where mirc does not stop at null bytes, related to some 2 or 4 byte unicode or utf16 characters which can contain null bytes.